9:02am PT by Bryn Elise Sandberg

 About those nude scenes....

 Fielding a question about the last time she placed a nervous call to Kohan to voice concerns over the edgy subject material, Schilling acknowledged to a rapt audience: “I’ve been scared of the nudity, so I’ve needed some hand holding."
 In her case, the outgoing calls — and yes, there have been a series of them — are always about getting comfortable with the nudity involved in the show.
 And it is in those conversations with Kohan, she said, that she's reminded of the truth of the scene, and the fact that there isn’t gratuitous sex or nudity in the Orange scripts.
 “It’s a physical manifestation of the internal vulnerability.
 Once that’s very clear, as an actor, I can go anywhere,” she said, adding: “I’ve gained a lot of confidence through that, too.”
-Kohan says she welcomes that kind of dialogue, and insists that she never writes nude scenes carelessly: “I better have a good reason because I know it’s asking a lot.”
+Kohan says she welcomes that kind of dialogue, and insists that she never writes nude scenes carelessly: “I better have a good reason because I know it’s asking a lot.”for one second; it's more, 'Why am I not making that?' ""]

 Of course, Kohan's all for more nudity